The aftermath of a half-marathon on the Concept 2 skierg.

 So, play around with it and see what works for you.
 Then hit up the comments and tell us what you’ve found – post your drag factor for both machines and let’s see if a trend develops.

 Want to learn more about the SkiErg?
 Come to one of our trainings that includes SkiErg instruction!
 We offer them around the country on a regular basis.
 Check our training calendar to find one near you.

 So you want to do a half-marathon row on the rowing machine… “They’ve done it at The CrossFit Games,” you say to yourself.
 Or maybe Concept2’s Global Marathon Challenge or the Solstice rows have hit your radar screen.

 It’s definitely a doable goal, but you’ll need to train for it and have a strategy in place for when the big day comes.
-You’re looking at spending a couple of hours on the rowing machine (or SkiErg) so preparation is key.
+You’re looking at spending a couple of hours on the rowing machine (or SkiErg or BikeErg) so preparation is key.

 If you’ve never done one before, the aim is plain and simple: Your goal is to finish.
 Period.
 If it helps you to have a race plan (see #4 below), then go for it, but the idea on the first time out is simply to get a baseline for how long it takes you to do this distance and how you feel throughout.

 The Concept2 Rankings for your age group can give you a sense for what your time might be but if it’s your first half it’s a personal best no matter what, so don’t worry about breaking world records right now.